Shiner-2/CNPM/README.md

 ## Persona for Children

-**Name:** Thang
+**Name:** Nhung

 **Age:** 6 years old

 **Grade:** Kindergarten

 **Background:**
-- Thang is a curious and active child who loves to explore and learn new things.
+- Nhung is a curious and active child who loves to explore and learn new things.
 - She attends kindergarten where she is starting to learn the basics of reading and writing.
-- Thang enjoys playing games on her tablet, especially those that involve colorful graphics and interactive elements.
+- Nhung enjoys playing games on her tablet, especially those that involve colorful graphics and interactive elements.

 **Goals:**
 - Learn new English words and improve her vocabulary.